This Nut Could Replace Prozac + 5 Other Amazing Benefits It Provides

 However, that's not all they're good for - they also have several other nutritional assets your body can use for better health.

 Get ready to hop on the Dr. Wiggy's "Magic School Bus" and learn all about cashews.

 The Amazing Way Cashews Can Help Keep Mind Healthy

 Cashews are an amazing source of essential nutrients.
 One of the most powerful nutrients contained within these tasty morsels is the amino acid tryptophan.

 You know I'm a fan of tryptophan as I've written about its presence in turkey, and also written about how supplementing with it can help with sleep and other ailments.

-What I didn't do is go into much detail about how tryptophan works to alleviate depression and other symptoms related to various mental illnesses.
+What I didn't do is go into much detail about how tryptophan works to keep the mind healthy.

 One of the leading classes of prescription drugs marketed and sold to Americans is SSRIs (Selective Serotonin Re-uptake Inhibitors).
 The interesting thing about these drugs is...researchers don't really know how they work.